saifndub/Industrial_Motor_Controlling_and_Monitoring_System/README.md

 # Industrial_Motor_Controlling_and_Monitoring_System
-This is an arduino based simple wireless networking project in which we can control different types of motor in a system.
+This is an arduino based simple networking project in which we can control different types of motor in a system.
 <br>

 [<img src="0_Images/Full_Project.jpg" width="500" align="left">](0_Images/Full_Project.jpg)